edolea/Team3_EUMASTER4HPC2526/README.md

 ### Deploy and Monitor a vLLM Server

-The new workflow is much simpler thanks to service discovery.
+With automatic service discovery, the workflow is now streamlined:

 ```bash
 # Start interactive session